Ashwin7mak/qbui/BASIC_INSTALL.md

 ##Pre-installation

-FIRST - Do all the Quickbase java backend development [setup instructions](https://github.com/QuickBase/QuickBase/blob/master/README.md) so that you have installed
+FIRST - Make sure you have the following installed (Further instructions in the Core repo [setup instructions](https://github.com/QuickBase/QuickBase/blob/master/README.md))

-* Git & SourceTree Source code control
+* Git & SourceTree Source code control (or GitHub Desktop)
 * Intellij IDE
   * Install some IntelliJ plugins if you don't have these already
     * React-templates